“ … what!? Adopted?” My mother’s voice spiked in shrill disbelief. “Did I hear that quite right? Don’t tell me you’re being serious?”

 “Go on, Nicky,” Raine said, a dark grin in her voice.

 “This person decided to go through me, because apparently you’ll try to kill her if she appears without warning.
 Which, you know, considering what I saw last week, sounds pretty credible.
-You lot aren’t above spot of murder.”
+You lot aren’t above a spot of murder.”

 “I neither confirm nor deny these allegations, officer,” said Raine.
 Nicole rolled her eyes.